Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some cats may not enjoy bath time, so it’s important to always create and maintain a calm atmosphere for baths.
 If your cat absolutely resists baths and it becomes dangerous for you, schedule an appointment with a professional groomer that has experience with grooming cats.

 Keeping your pet's skin and coat clean and healthy is very important, but finding a great shampoo can be harder than the actual grooming!
-We love our Hepper Colloidal Oatmeal Pet Shampoo because it makes grooming so much easier.
-This pH-balanced formula is made with natural ingredients like oatmeal, cucumber, and aloe.
-It's free of phthalates, sulfates, and soaps and very gentle on your pet's skin.
+We love our Hepper Pet Shampoos because they makes grooming so much easier.
+These pH-balanced formulas are made with natural ingredients like oatmeal, cucumber, and aloe.
+They are free of phthalates, sulfates, and soaps and very gentle on your pet's skin.
+Now you just need to decide which formula is best for your fur baby!
+Here’s a quick guide to help you choose the right option for your pet’s next bath!

 3. Teeth Cleaning

 Another important part of routine grooming is teeth cleaning.
-One of the best ways to keep your Himalayan’s teeth healthy is to brush its teeth with a pet toothbrush and toothpaste.
-It’s best to brush your cat’s teeth every day, so you can usually do this after you’ve finished brushing your cat’s coat.
+One of the best ways to keep your Himalayan’s teeth healthy is to brush their teeth with a pet toothbrush and toothpaste.
+It is best to brush your cat’s teeth every day, so you can usually do this after you’ve finished brushing your cat’s coat.

 It’s also important to keep up with routine wellness exams.
 Veterinarians can determine when your cat needs a teeth cleaning appointment during routine exams.